Akshit-Pati/SCT_CS_2/README.md

-# SkillCraft - Image Encryption Tool 🧠🔐
+# - Image Encryption Tool 🧠🔐

 ## 📌 Overview
 This project demonstrates a simple image encryption and decryption system using **pixel manipulation** techniques.